yourkin/excercise-backend/README.md

 The folder [tests](./tests) contains the setup for tests with the framework pytest.

-The challenge in this repository is a simplified version of what we are dealing with at lemon.markets 🍋.
+The challenge is to implement the missing parts in the API and to make it scalable and reliable for a high volume of requests applying modern software engineering principles.

 ## Your task